analogdevicesinc/doctools/docs/docs_guidelines.rst

 * *gui*: To view rendered on the Git server web GUI [default].
 * *raw*: To download/view as raw.
 * *{}*: Any other Git server web GUI link, e.g. :code:`:git-hdl:\`releases+\``.
+  The last character must be ``+``, since filenames/path may contain this character also.

 The text field is optional and will be filled with the full path.